absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ### Environment

-The environment is very useful to quickly adapt configuration from local machine to production server.
+The environment is very useful to quickly adapt configuration from a local machine to the production server.
 The configuration can directly references the environment variable with the double mustache syntax.
 However, to ensure that the environment remains simple to manage, a `.env` file can be used in your application.
 Every key-value pair will be merged in the existing environment during your application execution time.
 A `.env.example` is provided by default in the application repository.
 Simply copy the file with the name `.env` and change the appropriate values, such as `APP_ENV`, that will specify the application environment, such as `local`, `test`, `staging` or `production`.
 The environment repository can be used to safely retrieve environment variable (eg: `app.make('env').get('APP_ENV', 'production')` (get `APP_ENV` environment variable value, with `production` as default value)).
-If the file does not exists, the current environment will still be accessible through the application and the environment repository.
+If the file does not exist, the current environment will still be accessible through the application and the environment repository.

 ### Directory permissions

-The whole project must be accessible in read mode for your application, in order to require and execute JavaScript files and read configuration and environment files.
+The whole project must be accessible in _read_ mode for your application, in order to require and execute JavaScript files and read configuration and environment files.
 However, the `storage` directory must be writable by your application, since logs, cache, SQLite database and uploaded files are stored in this directory.

 ```bash